 - 2.9.
 The second marker, where possible, will mark the work 'blind' to the reason for the remark and the author.
 If the specific field of study limits the number of suitable second markers the best fit for an appropriate assessor will be used. - 2.10.
 The second marker will remark the final examination and will make a recommendation to the Head of School as to whether the final examination grade should be altered and, if so, they will recommend a grade. - 2.11.
 Where the Head of School receives a recommendation from the second marker, the Head of School will make a decision to alter or not to alter the grade, taking into account any general adjustments to grades for the unit assessment made as part of the moderation process or in accordance with grading distribution guidelines.
-In the event of a discrepancy of 10% or greater between the original grade and the re- mark, the Head of School will make the final decision, in consultation with the Executive Dean. - 2.12.
-Where the re-marker grades the work lower than the original assessor, the re-markers assessment will stand.
-Where the re-marker grades the work higher than the original assessor, the re-markers assessment will stand. - 2.13.
-The staff member responsible for arranging the re-mark will advise the student of the outcome, including reasons for the decision, within ten working days of the decision of the re-marker.
+In the event of a discrepancy of 10% or greater between the original grade and the re- mark, the Head of School will make the final decision, in consultation with the Academic Director. - 2.12.
+A re-mark will not lead to a lower mark.
+Where the re-marker grades the work lower than the original assessment, the original assessment will stand.
+Where the re-marker grades the work higher than the original assessment, the higher mark will be awarded - 2.13.
+The staff member responsible for arranging the re-mark will advise the student of the outcome, including reasons for the decision, within ten working days of the decision of the remarker.